Alcazar of Segovia: An Insider’s Guide to Spain’s Iconic Castle

 • In the magnificent Hall of the Fireplace, there are Flemish-style tapestries that show images of Philip II and Philip III.
 Most remarkable, though, is an image of the Alcazar before it got its “Disney-fied” look with turrets and spires.
 You can also see an image of the Segovia Cathedral and how it looked in the 16th century.

-• In other high-ceilinged rooms, you’ll find lots of period furniture, more portraits of Spanish monarchs, enough weapons and medieval armor to start a crusade, plus-sized stained glass windows, and ornate ceilings.
-Once you reach the Patio de Pozo, plan to spend a few long minutes gazing out at the jaw-dropping view of Segovia and the surrounding countryside.
+• Once last tip: Don´t forget to look up at the plus-sized stained glass windows, and ornate ceilings.
+And once you reach the Patio de Pozo, gaze out at the jaw-dropping view of Segovia and the surrounding countryside.

 Photo of author